Asymmetric Dark Matter Abundance Including Non-thermal production: Relic abundance of asymmetric Dark Matter including non-thermal production

 Fig.\ref{fig:a} shows the abundances of asymmetric Dark Matter particle and anti--particle are increased because of the contribution from the decay of metastable heavier particles to asymmetric Dark Matter.
 The increase of the anti--particle abundance is more remarkable.
 We start from the initial value of $Y_{\bar\chi}(x_0)$ at the initial temperature $x_0$.
 We assume asymmetric Dark Matter particles and anti--particles never reach thermal equilibrium because of the low reheating temperature.
 The particle and anti--particle abundances are increased quickly shortly after starting and then decreased both for thermal and non--thermal production.
 When $x$ increases, the abundances finally goes to constant value.
 The increases for particle and anti--particle abundances are slightly larger in panels $(b)$ and $(d)$ of Fig.\ref{fig:a} for smaller decay rate with respect to panels $(a)$ and $(c)$.
 Comparing frames $(a)$ with $(c)$, and $(b)$ with $(d)$, we can see for lager initial value of $Y_{\phi}(x_0)$, there is larger increases of the particle and anti--particle abundances.
 In frames $(c)$ and $(d)$, the anti--particle abundance almost catches the particle abundance finally.
 This opens the possibility to detect the asymmetric Dark Matter indirectly.

 The changes of relic density $\Omega h^2$ as a function of the cross section is shown in Fig.\ref{fig:b}.
-Panel $(a)$ is for $s$--wave annihilation cross section with $b = 0$ and panel $(b)$ is for $p$--wave annihilation cross section with $a = 0$ when asymmetry factor $\eta = 3\times 10^{-12}$.
+It is for $s$--wave annihilation cross section with $b = 0$ when asymmetry factor $\eta = 3\times 10^{-12}$.
 Solid red curve and dotted black curve are for the relic densities of asymmetric Dark Matter particle and anti--particle with the decay of heavy particles.
 Double dotted red curve and black dashed curve are for the particle and anti--particle only with thermal production.
-The Fig.\ref{fig:b} shows when the cross sections increases, the depletion of anti--particle abundance is slower than the case of without including heavy particle decay.
+Fig.\ref{fig:b} shows when the cross sections increases, the depletion of anti--particle abundance is slower than the case of without including heavy particle decay.